 You want every step of the application and enrollment process to leave families feeling confident that the school leadership is organized and competent.

 Follow these best practices to keep your school organized and your parents happy.

-In following the Do’s above and avoiding the Don’ts, you will meet parent expectations, improve your school’s efficiency, and you will be more likely to convert applicants to enrollment.
-Schools can capitalize on opportunities to build trust and community through all steps of the application and enrollment process while becoming more efficient in the process.
+By following the do’s above and avoiding the don’ts, you can meet parent expectations, improve your school’s efficiency, and you’ll be more likely to convert applicants to enrolled students.
+Schools can capitalize on opportunities to build trust and community through every step of the application and enrollment process, and become more efficient while they do it.